Muhammad Ahsan Dar: Jamaat-e-Islami control

 Dar was also affiliated with Jamaat-e-Islami.
 Though Hizbul had no official support from Jamaat, several of its members and affiliates were among Hizbul's founders.
 The pro-independence JKLF's expansion and growth in power worried both the Jamaat and Pakistan.
 In an attempt to counter it, Jamaat started taking over Hizbul Mujahideen and in 1990, Dar declared Hizbul as the "sword arm of Jamaat".
-Yusuf Shah aka Syed Salahuddin who was a staunch Jamaati, gradually started taking over the leadership of Hizbul.
+Yusuf Shah a.k.a.
+Syed Salahuddin who was a staunch Jamaati, gradually started taking over the leadership of Hizbul.
 Dar, the chief commander, despite the Jamaat takeover had become increasingly independent and was opposed to Jamaat's plan to impose a "shura"-style council leadership.
 Dar was also disillusioned by the killings perpetrated by Hizbul Mujahideen on members of other militant organizations and pro-independence leaders and activists.
 He was expelled by Salahuddin loyalists in 1991 and formed his own group along with the loyalists in 1992, naming it as "Muslim Mujahideen".
 The group quickly fell apart after his arrest in 1993.

 In spite of all this, Dar, however, remained close to Syed Salahuddin, who also heads the United Jihad Council.